-Annual Performance Goal Performance Value, manage, and market assets of failed IDIs and their subsidiaries in a timely manner to maximize the net return Indicator and Target 2024 Result within 90 days of the fai nt of the book value of the institution's marketable assets lure date for cash sales, 120 days of the date for pools of riate size to bring to market for joint venture, or 180 days securitization.
-ACHIEVED Annual Performance Goal Manage the receivership estate and its subsidiaries toward an orderly termination.
+Annual Performance Goal Value, manage, and market assets of failed IDIs and their subsidiaries in a timely manner to maximize the net return.
+Indicator and Target 2024 Result Market at least 90 percent of the book value of the institution's marketable assets within 90 days of the failure date for cash sales, 120 days of the date for pools of similar assets of appropriate size to bring to market for joint venture, or 180 days for assets identified for securitization.
+Annual Performance Goal Manage the receivership estate and its subsidiaries toward an orderly termination.
 Indicator and Target 2024 Result Terminate at least 75 percent of receiverships that were at least two years old and were not subject to unresolved loss-share, structured transaction, environmental, legal, or tax impediments at the start of the year.
 ACHIEVED promptly valued and liquidated through different sales channels - cash sales, securitizations, and joint venture transactions - to maximize the return to the receivership estate.